-On February 16, 1981, Arne Cheyenne Johnson fatally stabbed his landlord Alan Bono — and then he said the Devil made him do it.
+On February 16, 1981, 19-year-old Arne Cheyenne Johnson stabbed his landlord Alan Bono to death with a pocketknife — then said the Devil made him do it.

 “The courts have dealt with the existence of God,” said Johnson’s attorney Martin Minnella.
 “Now they’re going to have to deal with the existence of the Devil.”

 It was the first time in history that a defense like this one was used in an American courtroom.
 Nearly 40 years later, Arne Johnson’s case is still shrouded in controversy and unsettling speculation.
 It is also the inspiration for the film The Conjuring: The Devil Made Me Do It.

 Arne Johnson Before The “Devil Made Me Do It” Murder

 On February 16, 1981, Arne Cheyenne Johnson stabbed his landlord Alan Bono to death with a five-inch pocket knife, committing the first murder ever recorded in the 193-year history of Brookfield.
 Before the murder, Johnson was by all accounts a regular teenager with no criminal record.